mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 failed slave to be replaced with a standby slave server.

 In versions 2.0 and older, the session command history is enabled by default.
-Starting with version 2.1, the session command history is disabled by default.
+In version 2.1 and 2.2, the session command history is disabled by default.
+In 2.3 and newer versions, the session command is enabled but it is limited to a default of 50 session commands after which the history is disabled.

 ```
 # Disable the session command history